 A comprehensive Tom Morello MasterClass review.

-As one of the better courses you can find on the website, you’re sure to enjoy it, whether you’re a beginner or an advanced player.
+As one of the better online courses you can find on the website, you’re sure to enjoy it, whether you’re a beginner or an advanced player.

 Tom Morello MasterClass Overview: